PeskyPotato/GrabIt/README.md

                         Number of posts to grab on each cycle -o OUTPUT, --output OUTPUT
                         Set base directory to start download
-    --sort SORT           Sort submissions by 'hot', 'new' or 'top' --blacklist BLACKLIST
+    --by_author           Sort downloads by author, default by subreddit --sort SORT           Sort submissions by 'hot', 'new' or 'top' --blacklist BLACKLIST
                         Avoid downloading a user, without /u/